 - treatment of epilepsy with antiepileptic medicines;

 - treatment of depression with psychological treatment and, for moderate to severe cases, (generically produced) antidepressant drugs and brief psychotherapy;

 - treatment of psychosis with older antipsychotic drugs plus psychosocial support;

 - taxation of alcoholic beverages and restriction of their availability and marketing.

 A range of effective measures also exists for the prevention of suicide, prevention and treatment of mental disorders in children, prevention and treatment of dementia, and treatment of substance-use disorders.
 The Mental Health Gap Action Programme (mhGAP) has produced evidence based guidelines for non-specialists to enable them in identification and management of mental health priority conditions.

 WHO supports governments in the goal of strengthening and promoting mental health.
 WHO has evaluated evidence for promoting mental health and is working with governments to disseminate this information and to integrate effective strategies into policies and plans.

 In 2013, the World Health Assembly approved a "Comprehensive Mental Health Action Plan for 2013-2020".
 The Plan is a commitment by all WHO’s Member States to take specific actions to improve mental health and to contribute to the attainment of a set of global targets.

-The Action Plan has the overall goal to promote mental well-being, prevent mental disorders, provide care, enhance recovery, promote human rights and reduce the mortality, morbidity and disability for persons with mental disorders.
-It sets out a principled vision for the future that focuses on 4 key objectives to:
+The Action Plan’s overall goal is to promote mental well-being, prevent mental disorders, provide care, enhance recovery, promote human rights and reduce the mortality, morbidity and disability for persons with mental disorders.
+It focuses on 4 key objectives to:

 - strengthen effective leadership and governance for mental health;